-Coordinated by the SENDCO, the Class Teacher is responsible for working alongside the child and parents to write a Learner Profile (LP) or My Support Plan.
-This will provide details of the child's needs, targets and success criteria.
-It is important that the child writes and owns the LP and/or My Support Plan in order for it to work successfully.
-The Class Teacher has responsibility for managing and keeping the LP and/or My Support Plan updated, alongside and supported by the SENDCO.
+Coordinated by the SENDCO, the Class Teacher is responsible for working alongside the child and parents to write a My Plan.
+This will provide a detailed needs analysis, end of key stage targets, end of year targets and short-term SMART targets.
+It is important that the child contributes towards the My Plan in order for it to work successfully.
+The Class Teacher has responsibility for managing and keeping the My Plan updated, alongside and supported by the SENDCO.
 Class Teachers are also supported by specialists from outside school who meet with parents and school staff for review meetings, as required.

-Who is our special educational needs co-ordinator (SENDO) and how can he/she be contacted?
+Who is our special educational needs co-ordinator (SENDCO) and how can he/she be contacted?